ajvillegas/widgetized-page-template/README.txt

 = 1.1.0 =
 * The page widget area output is now automatically saved to `post_content` in the database for improved indexing and site search.
+* Code and syntax fixes to ensure compatibility with latest WordPress version.
+* Added Spanish translations.

 = 1.0.5 =
 * Fixed bug where page template was breaking search results and prevented them from displaying correctly.